yadayada/acd_cli/README.rst

 Signing in or clicking on 'Continue' will download a JSON file named ``oauth_data``, which must be placed in the cache directory displayed on screen (e.g. ``/home/<USER>/.cache/acd_cli``).

-You may view the Appspot source code at https://tensile-runway-92512.appspot.com/src.
+You may view the source code of the Appspot app that is used to handle the server part of the OAuth procedure at https://tensile-runway-92512.appspot.com/src.

 Usage
 -----